Bradfield/algos/book/analysis/introduction.md

 to be dependent on the value of `n`.
 These times _prove_ that `arithmetic_sum` is faster than `sum_of_n`, right?
 Not exactly.

-If we ran the same functions on a different computer or used a different programming language, we would likely get different results.
+The benchmark technique computes the _actual_ time to execute, but this isn’t really a useful measurement; this “time” depends on several sources, including the programming language used, compiler, OS, machine, and time of day.
 It could take much longer to perform `arithmetic_sum` if the computer were older.

-The benchmark technique computes the _actual_ time to execute, but this isn’t really a useful measurement; this “time” depends on several sources, including the programming language used, compiler, OS, machine, and time of day.

 We need a more abstract way to characterize these algorithms with respect to their execution times, one that is independent of the program or computer